 The environment can alter the expression level of a gene that is linked with a behavioural trait (Dingemanse and Dochtermann 2013, Filby et al. 2012, Norton et al. 2011).
 Diet quality regulates neuroendocrine mechanisms which influences sociability (Soares et al 2010).
 Since poor nutrition has negative effects on neuromuscular development, it is expected that social behaviours will suffer as a result of low quality diets (Akman et al. 2012).
 In cases where the gene is pleiotropic, the behavioural changes will be correlated.
 Thus, environmental effects, such as diet quality, greatly impact behavioural correlations.

 Ectotherms are thought to have lower heritability of morphological traits than endotherms (Mousseau and Roff 1987), largely due to their dependence on external factors.
 Whether repeatability follows the same trend in ectotherms is yet to be completely explored, with preliminary meta-analyses suggesting it does (Bell et al. 2009).
 However, we know that low quality diets reduce behavioural repeatability in some spider species (Lichtenstein et al. 2016).
 Males also generally display more repeatability than females, the specific details of which were dependent on the behavioural trait in question (Andrew 1972, Wingfield 1994).
-L. delicata, specifically, have shown little evidence that suggests sexual differences in behavioural traits and correlations (Michalengeli et al. 2016).
+Lampropholis delicata, specifically, have shown little evidence that suggests sexual differences in behavioural traits and correlations (Michalengeli et al. 2016).
 While the behaviours remain similar between males and females, the subsequent impacts of diet quality could differ.

 Nutritional composition in the early stages of an animal’s life relate to behaviours expressed at maturity (Han and Dingemanse 2015), indicating a long-term effect.
 The short-term effects have predominately been observed in grazing mammals from an agricultural perspective (Greenwood and Demment 1988, Newman et al. 1994).
 Differences in nutrient availability have been shown to cause changes in courtship behaviours, with reproductive behaviours also being influenced by nutrient balance in food (Maklakov 2008, Bertram et al. 2009).
 These short-term impacts may have huge implications for subsequent fitness.
 These impacts need to be explored across all species, rather than a selected few.
 This project aims to provide insight into the behavioural implications of diet quality in lizards